 Ultimate is a non-contact sport played by two teams of seven players.
 The object is simple.
-Each team plays "keep away" from the other team by completing successive passes and progressing down the field, with a team member catching the final pass in the opponent's end zone.
-A typical game is played to 15 points and usually lasts about 90 minutes1.
+Each team plays "keep away" from the other team by completing successive passes to progress down the field, with a team member catching the final pass in the opponent's end zone.
+A typical game is played to 15 points and usually lasts about 90 minutes.

-USA Ultimate provides a variety of competition opportunities within the structure of our youth, college and club divisions.
-Ultimate is played by men and women alike.
-Gender divisions may include men's, mixed and women's.
-A mixed team must include both male and female players.
+USA Ultimate provides a variety of competition opportunities within the structure of our youth, college, club and masters divisions.
+Gender divisions include men's, mixed and women's.
+Mixed teams include both male-matching and female-matching players.

-Initiating Play: Each point begins with both teams lining up on the front line of their respective end zones.
+Starting Play: Each point begins with both teams lining up on the front line of their respective end zone.
 The defense throws ("pulls") the disc to the offense.